-Alternatively, you could visit OCR's website for further information about OCR qualifications.
+You could also visit our website for more information about our qualifications.

 Complaints

 We are committed to providing a high quality service but understand that sometimes things can go wrong.
 We welcome your comments and want to resolve your complaint as efficiently as possible.
 To make a complaint please follow the process set out on our website.